FabioMeneghini/Lambda-Calculus/README.md

 # Lambda-Calculus
-Formal specification and interpreter of the lambda-calculus
+Formal specification and interpreter for the lambda-calculus